ocelot-cloud/website/content/docs/contact.md

 https://ocelot-cloud.org/blog/index.xml
 ```

-These are our community channels:

-* {{< external_link "https://github.com/orgs/ocelot-cloud/repositories" "GitHub" >}}: Explore source code, report bugs, create feature requests, or contribute code if you're a developer.
 * {{< external_link "https://discord.gg/B3Wc3h4ubZ" "Discord" >}}: Ask questions, provide feedback, and participate in discussions.
 Non-technical users are also welcome; their feedback is valuable as we design the product for them as well.